Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MS3_LOEapI4.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Any future combat or enemy updates to come?
 https://www.youtube.com/watch?v=MS3_LOEapI4
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: When Giant Crab?](./yt-Xl56Z8GO6-o.md) [https://www.youtube.com/watch?v=Xl56Z8GO6-o](https://www.youtube.com/watch?v=Xl56Z8GO6-o)
+This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Why not the Giant Crab, wasn't that promised?](./yt-p-Qm7NheffQ.md) [https://www.youtube.com/watch?v=p-Qm7NheffQ](https://www.youtube.com/watch?v=p-Qm7NheffQ)

 ### Topics